-- This course has Oregon Health Authority requirements, (Chapter 409, Division 30 https://secure.sos.state.or.us/oard/displayChapterRules.action?selectedChapter=34) such as immunizations, drug screen, criminal background check, American Heart Association CPR/BLS card, OSHA/HIPAA trainings, program policies, etc. Students must meet the Oregon Health Authority requirement before they can register for DEN101, DEN107, DEN111, and DEN280. - $^{2}$ WR121, WR122, WR123, or WR227 may be substituted for WR115. - 3 Students are require to obtain an American Heart Association BLS CPR/First Aid certification or equivalent before students can to register for DEN 101.
+- This course has Oregon Health Authority requirements, (Chapter 409, Division 30 https://secure.sos.state.or.us/oard/displayChapterRules.action?selectedChapter=34) such as immunizations, drug screen, criminal background check, American Heart Association CPR/BLS card, OSHA/HIPAA trainings, program policies, etc. Students must meet the Oregon Health Authority requirement before they can register for DEN101, DEN107, DEN111, and DEN280. - WR121, WR122, WR123, or WR227 may be substituted for WR115. - Students are require to obtain an American Heart Association BLS CPR/First Aid certification or equivalent before students can to register for DEN 101.
 For more information, contact the Administrative Assistant, Sumner Hall, room 4, 541-888-7443, or at jstalcup@socc.edu.

-Information about the Dental Assisting Program (https://www.socc.edu/allied-health) may also be obtained online. - MTH65, MTH95, or higher, excluding MTH211, may be substituted for MTH60. - \ All Honors courses may substitute for their equivalent requirements.
+- 4 MTH65 or higher, excluding MTH211, may be substituted for MTH60. - All Honors courses may substitute for their equivalent requirements.